Improving our transportation network is one of the most effective ways to promote economic growth and prosperity.

 For the first time in a more than a decade, the 114th Congress was able to pass a long-term transportation bill that reauthorizes critical programs that allow states like Kentucky to continue to improve and build roadways, bridges, tunnels and other infrastructure projects.
-The Fixing America’s Surface Transportation (FAST) Act gives long-term certainty and delivers significant flexibility to state and local governments.
-The comprehensive piece of legislation addresses roads, bridges, and railroads which are all in desperate need of updating.
-The legislation also makes key reforms to these programs in order to make sure your hard-earned tax dollars are spent more wisely.
-This legislation presents a great opportunity to increase safety and mobility, promote economic development and create jobs across our region.
+The Fixing America’s Surface Transportation (FAST) Act provided long-term certainty and delivers significant flexibility to state and local governments.
+The comprehensive piece of legislation addressed roads, bridges, and railroads which are all in desperate need of updating.
+The legislation also made key reforms to these programs in order to make sure your hard-earned tax dollars are spent more wisely.
+This legislation presented a great opportunity to increase safety and mobility, promote economic development and create jobs across our region.

 Additionally, during the 115th Congress, we successfully passed a new authorization for the Federal Aviation Administration.
 This legislation included a five-year reauthorization and provided the longest period of stability to our national aviation programs since 1982.
 The United States has the most complex, largest and most heavily traveled aviation system in the world, and this legislation improves aviation safety for over 900 million passengers who fly in the United States each year.

 I am proud to have worked with my colleagues in Congress - on a bipartisan basis - to pass bills like these that provide robust investment in infrastructure and provide long-term stability for our nation’s, and our region’s, transportation infrastructure.
 I will continue to advocate for efforts like these, including those that benefit southern and eastern Kentucky, in the future.

 |12/21/20||Congressman Rogers Supports Comprehensive COVID-Relief & 2021 Federal Funding Package|